 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Here is our guide to the top things to do in Trinity Buoy Wharf:
+Here is our guide to Trinity Buoy Wharf in London (2023):

-Also known as Bow Creek Lighthouse and built in the 1860s, the lighthouse was originally used for testing purposes (prominent scientist Michael Faraday even did some research here) before being decommissioned.
-It is now open to the public (free admission) and home to Longplayer, a musical composition featuring Tibetan ‘singing bowls’ that play without any repetition for over 1,000 years; surely even Spotify Shuffle can’t compete with that?
+Inside the lighthouse at the top, you’ll discover Longplayer, a musical composition featuring Tibetan ‘singing bowls’ that play without any repetition for over 1,000 years; surely even Spotify Shuffle can’t compete with that?

 Fat Boy’s Diner